The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Bertini theorems

 By \cite[Chapitre 0, Proposition 17.1.7]{EGAIV1}, since $U_j$ and $f_s^{-1}(V(\bar{h})) \cap U_j$ are regular, we know that the image of $g$ in $\cO_{U_j,x}/\fm_x^2$ is nonzero.
 Thus, the image of $g$ in $\cO_{X,x}/\fm_x^2$ is also nonzero.
 Applying \cite[Chapitre 0, Proposition 17.1.7]{EGAIV1} again, we therefore see that $f^{-1}(V(h))$ is regular at $x$. \end{proof} \begin{remark}[cf.\ {\cite[Remark 2.16]{BMPSTWW}}] Let $f\colon X \to \Spec(R)$ be a separated morphism of finite type mapping closed points to the unique closed point that factors through $\PP^N_R$ for some $N \ge 1$, and let $B$ be an effective divisor on $X$ with simple normal crossings.
 Applying Theorem \ref{thm:bertini} to $X$ and the finitely many strata of $B$, we obtain a divisor $H = g^{-1}(V(h))$ such that $(X,H+B)$ and $(H,B \cap H)$ are log regular, where $g:X\to \PP^N_R$ is a factorization of $f$.
 We may also require $H$ to avoid finitely many given points, for example the generic points of the components of $B$.
 We will use this version of Bertini's theorem when working with linear systems associated to $f$-generated Cartier divisors. \end{remark} When $X$ is proper over a non-local base, we can still find semi-ample regular divisors after passing to an affine open cover of the base.
+This provides a method to work around the fact that global Bertini theorems are unavailable in our setting.
 Below, a scheme is \textsl{J-2} if it admits an open affine covering $X = \bigcup_i \Spec(R_i)$ such that every $R_i$ is J-2 in the sense of Definition \ref{def:excellent}$(\ref{def:excellentj2})$ (see \cite[\href{https://stacks.math.columbia.edu/tag/07R3}{Tag 07R3} and \href{https://stacks.math.columbia.edu/tag/07R4}{Tag 07R4}]{stacks-project}). \begin{corollary} Let $R$ be a Noetherian domain containing $\QQ$.
 Fix an integer $N \ge 1$.
 Let

 be a finite collection of closed separated morphisms of finite type from regular Noetherian schemes $X_i$ that are J-2.
 Let $\Spec(R) = \bigcup_k V_k$ be a finite affine open cover of $\Spec(R)$.
 Then, there exists a finite affine open cover